-The full-time course lasts only 12 weeks, with classes Monday through Friday from 9:30 AM to 2:00 PM.
-In this time, students will receive extensive coding and technical education—so it’s vital not to miss any classes.
-If you want to get the most out of the program, attend every class you can and prepare before even showing up to the program.
+The full-time course lasts for 12 weeks, with classes Monday through Friday from 9:30 AM to 2:00 PM.
+Students receive extensive coding and technical education, so it’s vital not to miss any classes.
+You can find more details about the UCSD bootcamp schedule on its website.

-But students aren’t finished when they leave for the day—you should expect an extra take-home workload that can require hours to complete.
-Each student will vary, but you should set aside some significant time for homework.
+But students aren’t finished when they leave for the day.
+You should expect an extra take-home workload that can require hours to complete.
+Each student will vary, but you should set aside around 20 hours per week for homework.

 UCSD Extension Bootcamp on Reddit

 Oh, Reddit, what better online forum is there to find an honest review about a coding bootcamp?
 There are several reasons why somebody would want to check UCSD bootcamp Reddit reviews before filling out an application form.
 The site offers insight into how people really think and gives people a platform to share their post-graduation experiences out in the workforce.